How you use Python with ArcGIS Pro is different from other ArcGIS products, including ArcGIS Desktop, ArcGIS Server, and ArcGIS Engine.

 Strings and encoding

-Consider looking at the io module.
+Consider the io module.
 It was introduced in Python 2.6 and is included with Python 3; it provides a clean way of handling many input and output tasks in a text encoding-aware manner.

 Unsupported data formats